 Program overview

-• Core courses focusing on French language, literature, and culture.
+• Core courses focusing on the French language and Francophone cultures.

 Featured Experiences

-• Opportunities for study abroad programs in French-speaking countries.
+• Opportunities to study abroad or participate in cultural exchanges.

 Career Options